 "The hips experience only a slight additional strain as a result of the added pressure; they are, in any case, able to withstand even heavier weights without problem,” explains Antoine Noel.
 "The force that acts on the lumbar spine is, on the other hand, greatly reduced.
 It is, above all, the excessive strain on the intervertebral discs while in a bent position that is thereby significantly reduced or avoided completely.
 At the same time, the position of the upper body is also improved.”

-In the Japet.W exoskeleton, four DC-motors with precious metal commutation of the 1524…SR series supply the supporting force for relieving the spinal column.
-Responsible for the load transmission are planetary gearheads of the 15A series with a reduction of 52:1.
+In the Japet.W exoskeleton, four DC motors with precious metal commutation of the 1524…SR series supply the supporting force for relieving the spinal column.
+Responsible for the load transmission are planetary gearheads of the 15A series.
 Because the device is, of course, worn on the body to which it is to provide relief, every gramme matters here – at 18 g per motor, the drives account for just a fraction of the total weight.
 Nevertheless, they are strong enough to relieve the intervertebral discs the weight of three to four medium-sized cars over the course of a workday.

 In addition to the ratio between volume and force, quality and reliability are among the key decisive criteria for Japet: "The exoskeleton is a certified medical product,” explains Antoine Noel.
 "The highest standards apply here.
 Moreover, the device must support its wearer in continuous operation, over a long period of time and, ideally, with no maintenance.
 This is made possible with the drives from FAULHABER.”